 Finally, the small incisions in the cornea are closed with suture.
 Sometimes the surgeon will temporarily suture the eye closed as a protective measure.
 Cataract surgery for dogs takes about an hour from the beginning of anesthesia to recovery.
 Patients are discharged a few hours after they recover from anesthesia.
 An Elizabethan collar (cone) is used to protect the eyes from being rubbed by the dog.

 Dog Cataract Surgery Success Rate and Complications

 Veterinary ophthalmologists have improved the procedure for cataract surgery for dogs over the last 40 years.
 The long-term success rate for dogs to have vision after surgery is 80-90 percent.
 Most dogs have functional vision within a couple of weeks after surgery.

-Complications of cataract surgery for dogs include inflammation inside the eye that can’t be controlled with medication, infection, posterior lens capsule becoming cloudy over time, retinal detachment, glaucoma, bleeding inside the eye and the lens implant moving out of place.
-Complications can cause pain and even blindness, but most can be successfully managed for a good outcome.
+Complications of cataract surgery for dogs include inflammation inside the eye that can’t be controlled with medication.
+There is also potential for infection, posterior lens capsule becoming cloudy over time, retinal detachment, glaucoma, bleeding inside the eye and the lens implant moving out of place.

 Dog Cataract Surgery Cost and Time Investment